-2011, Industrial fabric (68′ x 36′), chalkboards (10′ x 30′), high-rise.
-Fairbanks, Alaska, Commissioned by The Alaska Design Forum.
+2011, Fairbanks, AK.
+Acrylic on industrial fabric, chalkboards, wood, spray paint, chalk, abandoned high-rise.
+68’ x 36′ sign, 30’ x 10’ chalkboards.
 Project coordination by David Hayden.
 Project assistance by Mike Hondel.
 Installation assistance by Bernie Baecker, Carol Hayden, Sean Hering, Kate Incarnato, Galen Lott, Dustin Miller, Jessica Nelson, Amy Nordrum, Ian Oleson, Sheri Oleson, Pat Rivera, Jack Schmid, Trent Schoenemann, Sue Sprinkle, Dave van den Berg, and Jared van deer Weele.

 Within this space, themes already emerged.
 For memories: